poweredbycereal/personal-finance-notes/the-simple-path-to-wealth-notes.md

 - They can be owned privately, as in a family business, Fidelity Investments is an example.
 - They can be publicly traded and owned by shareholders.
 T. Rowe Price is an example.

-When you own a mutual fund through Fidelity, T. Rowe Price, or anyh investment company other than Vanguard, you are paying both for the operational costs of your fund and for a profit that goes to the owners of your fund company.
+When you own a mutual fund through Fidelity, T. Rowe Price, or any investment company other than Vanguard, you are paying both for the operational costs of your fund and for a profit that goes to the owners of your fund company.

 Bogle's brilliance, for us investors, was to shift the ownership of his new company to the mutual funds it operates.
 Since we investors own those funds, through our ownership of shares in them, we in effect own Vanguard.